Yahoo's new CEO Mayer takes on the mobile challenge

-SAN FRANCISCO Yahoo Inc's new CEO Marissa Mayer sketched out her plan for revamping the mobile and search advertising business on Monday, outlining publicly for the first time her vision for getting the ailing Web company back on its feet.
+SAN FRANCISCO Yahoo Inc's (YHOO.O) new CEO Marissa Mayer sketched out her plan for revamping the mobile and search advertising business, outlining publicly for the first time her vision for getting the ailing Web company back on its feet.

 "The mobile wave is a huge wave for us to ride," Mayer said on the conference call.

-The 37-year-old CEO talked about working more closely with software provider and Web search partner Microsoft Corp, while employing technology to shore up its display ads business through such features as automated buying.
+The 37-year-old CEO talked about working more closely with software provider and Web search partner Microsoft Corp (MSFT.O), while employing technology to shore up its display ads business through such features as automated buying.

-Yahoo shares were up more than 4 percent at $16.50 in after hours trading on Monday.
+Yahoo shares were up around 4 percent at $16.46 in after hours trading on Monday.

-"She handled the call very well," said Gabelli & Co analyst Brett Harriss.

-"You have the tone of a professional CEO who just wants to block and tackle better and move the company forward," he said, noting that he detected echoes of Google's business approach in Mayer's comments.

 Roughly 700 million users visit a Yahoo website every month - putting it in the top ranks globally.
 But the amount of activity people engage in on many sites is steadily declining and its smartphone offerings are deemed lackluster.